 A general-use distribution that mimics the look, feel, and functionality of Windows.
 This is geared for those who prefer the Windows interface or need an easier way to transition from Windows to Linux.
 Based on: Ubuntu

-The Best Android Apps The Best Android Games The Best Chrome Extensions The Best Cydia Tweaks The Best Firefox Addons The Best iPad Apps The Best iPhone Apps The Best iPhone Games The Best Linux Distros The Best Linux Games The Best Linux Software The Best Mac Apps The Best Portable Apps The Best VPN Service Providers The Best Web Hosting Services The Best Websites on the Internet The Best Windows 8 Modern/Metro Apps The Best Windows Phone Apps The Best Windows Software The Best WordPress Plugins
+The Best Android Apps The Best Android Games The Best Chrome Extensions The Best Cydia Tweaks The Best Firefox Addons The Best iPad Apps The Best iPhone Apps The Best iPhone Games The Best Linux Distros The Best Linux Games The Best Linux Software The Best Mac Apps The Best Portable Apps The Best VPN Services The Best Web Hosting Services The Best Websites The Best Windows 8 Modern/Metro Apps The Best Windows Phone Apps The Best Windows Software The Best WordPress Plugins